100zenithQuokka500/Password-Generator/README.md

 2) Generate two random password with a single click.<br>
 3) Responsive design for optimal viewing on different devices.<br>
 4) Simple and user-friendly interface.<br>
-5) Dark and Light Mode
+5) Dark and Light Mode.

 ## Technologies Used
 1) HTML<br>